SOLAR CYCLE 25

-In case you hadn’t noticed, Earth has taken a few good wallops of solar wind this year (that’s good news for Northern Lights fanatics) and we can expect to see more supercharged events in 2024 as the peak of Solar Cycle 25 approaches.
-We’ll also be seeing more activity beyond the peak as well.
-Like lots.
+In case you hadn’t noticed, Earth has taken a few good wallops of solar wind this year and we can expect to see more supercharged events in the months (and years) to come.

 How do we know?
 Well, solar activity doesn’t stop, it’s more of a pendulum that swings from low activity to high activity and back to low.
-And when you think about solar activity over a relatively short timescale (like weeks or months) there are enormous spikes in activity followed immediately by gaps with an unpredictable number of Earth-directed eruptions, but over a longer time period (approximately 11 years) a pattern emerges, and it is this pattern (or pendulum) we call the Solar Cycle.
+And when you think about solar activity over a relatively short timescale (like weeks or months) there are enormous spikes in activity followed immediately by gaps with an unpredictable number of Earth-directed eruptions, but over a longer time period (approximately 11 years) a pattern emerges, and it is this pattern (or pendulum) that scientists call the Solar Cycle.

 Read More